smartprocure/contexture/.changeset/hungry-pigs-love.md

 'contexture-client': minor
 ---

-`openUpperBound` feature added to `step` query on elastic search provider
+capbility of dealing with `null` ranges added to `step` query on elastic search provider